Atlas975/Notes/Statistics/Distributions/Log-Normal_distribution.md

 ___
 # Log-Normal distribution
-- a continuous probability distribution of a random variable whose log is normally distributed
+- A continuous distribution of a random variable whose log is normally distributed
+- Helps in understanding and modelling phenomena where growth, multiplication, and positive constraints are inherently part of the process

+## Probability density function
+$$f(x|)$$